top of page

 My Story

-When I was 31, I was in an unhealthy relationship and living in a moldy house.
-These emotional and environmental stressors caused my system to collapse, and I developed severe environmental sensitivities.
-I left my job and my home in Austin and moved to a "camp" for people with environmental illness outside of Dallas.
+Fast forward to my adult life.
+When I was 31, I was in an pretty stressful relationship and living in a moldy house, and my whole system collapsed.
+I developed severe sensitivities to everything.
+Mold, paint, fragrances of any kind, grass, tress, cooking smells.
+I basically became allergic to life.
+I ended up having to leave my job and eventually my home in Austin and moved to a "camp" for people with environmental illness outside of Dallas.

 After the workshop, I stayed in the home of one of the participants.
 I agreed not to ask her to change anything in her environment – perfume, cleaning products, laundry soap etc. Every time I got afraid of a smell, I had to call someone and tell them I was afraid.
 This wasn't easy, but I kept doing it, and it worked!
 It became clear to me that I had transferred past fears from my relationship and other things to smells.
 Within a few short months, I had moved to Dallas into a regular apartment and had rejoined society.
 My symptoms didn't go away overnight, but I now knew they weren't going to kill me.